 The Karst Features Trail is the most popular loop in the conservation area and travels through forest woodlands and open meadows.

 You’ll pass the Nexus Cave window and entrance, as well as the Potruff Cave along the 2.5-kilometre trail.

 If you're looking for a longer adventure, you can take the East Mountain Trail loop for some waterfall views.
 The hike leads past several cascades including Albion Falls.

 Make sure to be respectful during your visit.
-Adhere to social distancing measures by visiting with a small group and pick up your trash to leave the area just as beautiful as you found it.
+Pick up your trash to leave the area just as beautiful as you found it.

 Join the conversation Load comments